2022 Pay with GasBuddy Review: Yes, You Can Legitimately Save Money Every Time You Fill

 Pay with GasBuddy Premium

 While the regular Pay with GasBuddy product is free, there’s also a paid Pay with GasBuddy Premium product — sometimes referred to as GasBuddy Membership.
-The most notable perk here is that, instead of earning 5¢ off per gallon, you’ll get 20¢ off of your first 50 gallons each month (and then 5¢ per gallon after that) with the chance to apparently save up to 40¢ off per gallon.
+The most notable perk here is that you’ll get 20¢ off of your first 50 gallons each month (and then 5¢ per gallon after that) with the chance to apparently save up to 40¢ off per gallon.
 However, the other perks that come with Membership are more akin to what AAA or others might offer.

-According to the site, Pay with GasBuddy Premium also includes Roadside Assistance (powered by Allstate), that offers:
+According to the site, Pay with GasBuddy Premium also includes Roadside Assistance (powered by Allstate), which offers: